kh-nguyen/EmailScanner/README.md

 # EmailScanner
-This is a tool to retrieve emails from multiple email accounts and store the records into a basic database structure for archiving, or analyzing email records.
-It currently supports IMAP, POP3, Exchange, and Exchange Journal email accounts.
+This is a web-based tool to retrieve emails from multiple email accounts and store the records into a basic database structure for archiving, or analyzing email records.
+It currently supports IMAP, POP3, Exchange, and Exchange Journal protocols.

 #Install
 Use Schemas\MSSQL\Exchange.sql file to install the database schema to a MS SQL Server Express 2012.